 In mid-October 2018, KfW Group launched the Clean Oceans Initiative together with the European Investment Bank (EIB) and the French Agence Française de Developpement (AFD).
 The partners have committed an initial amount of EUR 2 billion for reducing plastic pollution of the oceans.Learn more

-Many developing countries are not only faced with the problem of dealing with their own waste, but also with the masses of waste washing up on their shores.
-We are the throwaway societies...
+Many developing countries are not only faced with the problem of dealing with their own waste, but often also with the exported waste from us.

 WITT: Which is why we Europeans must take responsibility.
 We need to organise our own economies to use resources more efficiently and be more sustainable.
-In the coming year we would like to work together with other national promotional banks to create a platform in Europe that we can use to promote projects in the recycling economy sector.
-Such projects could include the reconditioning or recycling of used electronic equipment and start-ups that develop innovative solutions for waste processing or for preventing waste in the first place.
+This year we will launch a platform together with other national promotional banks in Europe that we can use to promote projects in the recycling economy sector.
 We would also like to work together with the European Commission, which already adopted a Circular Economy Action Plan in 2015.
-Promoting a circular economy is intended to contribute to making Europe's economy sustainable and competitive while ensuring resource conservation and low carbon emissions.
+Promoting a circular economy is intended to support the competitiveness of Europe's economy while ensuring resource conservation and low carbon emissions.

-Do you think that the problem can really be solved?
+What makes you confident that the enormous problem of plastic pollution can be tackled?

-Eva Witt: Protection of the rain forests started back in the 1980s with small measures but since then we have achieved great success by combining sustainable usage patterns with improved conservation.
+SCHNELL: Protection of the rain forests started back in the nineteen eighties with small measures but since then we have achieved great success by combining sustainable usage patterns with improved conservation.
 In many areas the rate of deforestation is on the decline.
-Nearly two dozen countries – including Chile, China, Thailand and Vietnam – have even been able to increase the size of their forest areas.
+Nearly two dozen countries – including China, Chile or Vietnam – have been able to increase the size of their forest areas.
 Why should it not be possible to do the same for the sea that we have done for the land?